Embedded Title Block &

 Enter the 3D MODEL.
 Yes we all know we can take this model and load it into a CNC program like ZW3D CNC and create a set of instructions to drive a mill to create the part.
 This started those in power, thinking, "We really don't need drawings to get this part made."
 It was a good idea, but a bit short sighted.
 Unfortunately they did not think it through, they soon realized that they had to inspect the part.
-Enter PMI (Part Model Definition) which dimensions the mating features including a minimized bastardized GD&T and other annotation in a 3D space.
+Enter PMI (Product Manufacturing Information) which dimensions the mating features including a minimized bastardized GD&T and other annotation in a 3D space.
 It really is a mess to follow.
 Now, of course, this is a special format coming out of the native CAD system and requires the native software or a special native or 3rd party viewing package.
 Take a look at this solution in

-While the PMI may be viable for machined and sheep metal parts it completely fails with inspirable assemblies.
+While the PMI may be viable for machined and sheet metal parts it completely fails with inseperable assemblies.
 In this articles is is a Catia PMI from a large aircraft company.
 It is a machined part with a couple of nutplates that are not called out, but referenced in what you could all "obscure notes".
 This shows that there is no standard and engineering is struggling to make it complete.
 An old jobshopper, like me, just chuckles at the blatant ignorance.
 You can see that the AID is much clearer and easier to review.